-- Latex Gloves – Latex gloves will keep your hands clean, and help prevent spreading bacteria to an open wound.
+- Latex Gloves – Latex gloves will keep your hands clean, and help prevent spreading bacteria from an open wound.

-- Rubber Gloves – Rubber gloves will keep your hands clean when dealing with larger wounds, and helpw prevent the spread of bacteria.
+- Rubber Gloves – Rubber gloves will keep your hands clean when dealing with larger wounds and helps prevent the spread of bacteria.